 "Hey, I'm Austen, the co-founder and CEO of Lambda School.
 Welcome to another Whiteboard Friday.
 Today we're going to be talking about Lambda School Labs.
 Lambda School Labs is our in-house apprenticeship.
 We try to simulate or recreate what it's really like to work on day one of a job.
 You'll find that after you've built a lot of projects, you've built some personal projects, there's still a pretty big difference between doing that and working in a real development environment, with product managers, senior engineers, code reviews and what it's really like working at a company.
 We want you to be able to ship code day one when you show up at work.
 We recreate that environment within Lambda School and have you build real-world projects.
 That's Lambda School labs.

 Lambda School Labs, in total, lasts five weeks.
 It's the last five weeks of your stay at Lambda School.
 The first 25 weeks you've been going through curriculum, you've been learning new things, you've been building new projects.
 This is where the rubber really meets the road; this is where you show the world what you can do.
-It's four weeks of building a project, and then one week of a mixture of career services, doing programming tests with some of our higher-end partners, like Hacker Rank and Triplebyte where you can potentially get a job just based on your ability to write code, and then it all culminates in what we call the capstone defense.
+It's four weeks of building a project, and many students are hired thanks to their Lambda Labs product contributions and the skills they learned during Lambda Labs.

 We have a few requirements for what is eligible to be a Labs product.
 The first thing is that it's useful.
 These aren't toys products that we're building for fun and you know they're kind of quirky.
 These are actually real-life use case SaaS products that you could sell.
 Actually, the ability to collect revenue, for most products, is actually a requirement.
 We require you to integrate stripe.
 We require that real dollars can go into the project and pay for something, just so that you get that experience of building in payment processing and dealing with credit card numbers and all that kind of stuff.